 The human body is a holistic machine with an incredibly complex and systemic makeup.
-Oftentimes, injuries involving one area of the body impact and effect many other areas and organ systems – even if there is no obvious or apparent connection between the injury and resulting adverse symptom.
+Oftentimes, injuries involving one area of the body impact and affect many other areas and organ systems – even if there is no obvious or apparent connection between the injury and resulting adverse symptom.
 This is often the case with car accident symptoms.

 In the aftermath of a serious car accident, many injuries are apparent from the outset (e.g., broken bones or lacerations).
 However, victims may also experience the onset of serious injuries weeks or months later – and it is not always clear whether the symptom is related to the impact of the collision.
 The following are some of the lesser-known symptoms of physical injuries related to auto accidents, and represents a small sampling of the wide array of possible afflictions an auto accident victim may face.

 1) Tingling in the Extremities: Tingling or burning sensations in the hands or feet could indicate possible nerve damage, which is not uncommon in the event of a severe auto accident.
 In the event of blunt trauma, the ligaments, facets, and disc joints may become inflamed or damaged.
 Moreover, tingling in the extremities – a condition known as peripheral neuropathy, a condition affecting up to 20 million Americans – could ultimately result in disability or a loss of mobility if left untreated.

 2) Stiffness or Slowed Reflexes: Whiplash is a soft-tissue injury that often occurs as the result of an auto accident.
 Also known as a “soft tissue injury,” whiplash is caused by the rapid movement of the neck either backward-forward or side-to-side.
 In addition to stiffness and slowed reflexes, whiplash can also manifest as: